-At the annual reexamination, MDOC will verify whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state.
-MDOC will use the Sexual Violent Offenders Registry (SVOR) and National Sex Offender Public Website (NSOPW) database to verify the information provided by the tenant.
+At the annual reexamination, Commerce will ask whether the tenant, and any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state.
+Commerce will use the State of Montana Sexual Violent Offender Registry (SVOR) and the National Sex Offender Public Website (NSOPW) databases to verify the information provided by the tenant.